syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Group.md

 Groups can be predefined and added to the stencil and can be dropped into the Diagram when needed.
 For more information about adding Nodes from Stencil, refer to the [Stencil](/wpf/sfdiagram/stencil "Stencil") and [BPMN-Shapes-Palette](/wpf/sfdiagram/BPMN-Shapes/BPMN-Shapes-Palette "BPMN-Shapes-Palette").

-## Add BPMNNode into BPMNGroup at runtime
+## Add BPMN Nodes/Groups into BPMNGroup at runtime
-we can add BPMNNode into BPMNGroup at runtime by drag and drop the BPMNNode from stencil to BPMN Group and drag and drop the BPMNNode from diagram to BPMN Group.
+we can add BPMN Nodes/Groups into BPMNGroup at runtime in two ways.

+  1. Drag and drop the BPMN Nodes or Groups from stencil to BPMN Group
+  2. Drag and drop the BPMN Nodes or Groups from diagram to BPMN Group.

  * While resize/drag the child Node, if the child node bounds with in the group bounds, the group size will be updated along with that.